Emerge-Lab/gpudrive/examples/tutorials/04_multi_actors_demo.md

 ## 4. Controlling road objects

 Agents in the simulator can be controlled by any user specified policy.
-By default, that is, if no actions are specified, all agents will be stepped using the logged human trajectories.
-This mode is also referred to as log-replay.
+In this tutorial, we show how you can set the behavior of road objects in the scenes.

 ### 4.1 Expert control

-To illustrate this, here we run an episode without specifying any actions.
+By default, that is, if no actions are specified, agents are stepped using the logged human trajectories.
+This mode is also referred to as _log-replay_ or _expert-control_.
+To step agents with the human driving logs, simply set `actions=None`.
+Here we run an episode without specifying any actions.

 ```Python
 actions = None